transloadit/uppy/README.md

 either to your HTML page’s `<head>` or include in JS, if your bundler of choice supports it.

-Alternatively, you can also use a pre-built bundle from Transloadit’s CDN:
+Alternatively, you can also use a pre-built bundle from Transloadit’s CDN: Smart CDN.
-Edgly.
 In that case `Uppy` will attach itself to the global `window.Uppy` object.

 > ⚠️ The bundle consists of most Uppy plugins, so this method is not recommended
 > for production, as your users will have to download all plugins when you are